nrhudson/Diagrams/README.md

 # Diagrams
-public repo for diagrams used with VMware by Broadcom Customers
+public repo for diagram templates used with VMware by Broadcom Customers